Yonas567/geezify/README.md

 **geezify** is a lightweight JavaScript/React-compatible package that lets you convert numbers between **Arabic numerals (1, 2, 3...)** and **Geez numerals (፩, ፪, ፫...)**.

-> Supports conversions from 1 to 100.
+> Supports conversions from 1 to 10 powers of 15.
 Ideal for Ethiopian heritage projects, calendars, education tools, or language learning apps.

 ---